 - Reduce the load – This is a load issue so you must reduce the daily load on the tendon.
 This can be done by reducing the frequency, duration and intensity of training and competition.
 Depending on the time of the season it may be necessary for you to continue playing, but you must realise that this reduces the chance of a successful outcome and will increase the time to full recovery.

 - Address the biomechanics – The load through the tendon can also be reduced by addressing your biomechanics (the way you move).
 Many of the patients we see with patellar tendinopathy have a very quadriceps-dominant running and squatting pattern which puts a lot of unnecessary force through the patellar tendon.
-Changing this pattern to a more glute-dominant movement, focussing on single-leg control exercises and strengthening your posterior chain will help spread the load more globally, significantly off-load the patellar tendon, improve recovery and prevent recurrence.
+Changing this pattern to a more glute-dominant movement, focussing on single-leg control exercises and strengthening your posterior chain will help spread the load more globally, significantly off-load the patellar tendon, improve recovery and prevent a recurrence.

 - Strengthen the tendon – Tendons respond in a positive manner to controlled load with appropriate recovery.
 All patellar tendon treatment plans should include a programme of isometric and eccentric tendon loading through exercises such as box-squats.
 This gradually progressive controlled loading stimulates the tendon to repair and heal.

 - Medical therapies – There are also a few medical therapies that have proven effective in speeding up recovery from patellar tendinopathy.
-After the clinical assessment we will often arrange an MRI scan to confirm the suspected diagnosis and also to assess the condition of the tendon.
+After the clinical assessment, we will often arrange an MRI scan to confirm the suspected diagnosis and also to assess the condition of the tendon.

 PRP injection – When a tear is present in the patellar tendon we recommend a Platelet Rich Plasma (PRP) injection.
-Platelets are the cells in your blood that contain the growth factors and are therefore involved in healing of all tissue.
+Platelets are the cells in your blood that contain the growth factors and are therefore involved in the healing of all tissue.
 For a PRP injection, we take a 10ml sample of blood from a vein in your arm, spin it in a centrifuge to separate the cells and isolate the platelets.
-Approximately 3mls of Platelet Rich Plasma is the injected into and around the tear within the patellar tendon.
+Approximately 3mls of Platelet Rich Plasma is injected into and around the tear within the patellar tendon.
 The addition of these growth factors promotes tendon healing and enhances recovery.

-ESWT – If the MRI shows patellar tendinopathy but no tear in the tendon we recommend Exracorporeal Shockwave Therapy (ESWT).
+ESWT – If the MRI shows patellar tendinopathy but no tear in the tendon we recommend Extracorporeal Shockwave Therapy (ESWT).
 ESWT transmits shockwaves into the injured tendon which stimulates the release of growth factors leading to increased tendon healing.
 It also breaks down any calcification which has developed in the tendon.

 - Surgery – Most surgeons would agree that surgery should only be considered as a last resort treatment for patellar tendinopathy.
 The vast majority of cases can be successfully treated by addressing the points outlined above and only a very small percentage of our patients require surgery.

 - The changes in the tendon seen in patellar tendinopathy have been developing long before you felt symptoms – possibly even months before.
-It therefore requires time, patience and hard work to reverse these changes.
+It, therefore, requires time, patience and hard work to reverse these changes.
 This process can take several months.

 - Continuing to participate and play in your sport will continue to aggravate the tendon.
 This will prolong recovery and reduce the chance of a successful outcome.